alexzeigler/AddPosterData/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a custom made PHP script that works by taking posters downloaded (manually) from https://theposterdb.com/ and sorts them into their respective folder in the Plex media folder.
+his is a custom made PHP script that works by taking posters downloaded (manually) from https://theposterdb.com/ and sorts them into their respective folder in the Plex media folder.
+When sorting, it deletes any folder that has a poster already in it, and replaces it with the new poster.

 ![image](https://user-images.githubusercontent.com/11970623/196852667-74e8439d-09fa-47dd-95b4-83d3762c11de.png)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `alexzeigler`, `addposterdata`, `twitter_handle`, `alex-zeigler`, `email_client`, `email`, `project_title`, `a script to automate the process of adding artwork to a plex media server`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>